 Make An Accurate School Supply List

-This should always be your starting point.
-It’s easy to go out and buy a little bit of everything only to have it hanging around the house for months on end because nobody needs it.
+Establishing precisely what you need should always be your starting point.
+It’s easy to go out and buy a bit of everything only to find you have it hanging around the house for months on end because nobody needs it.
 So remember – find out what your little ones need before you start making shopping lists.

 See What You Already Have At Home